OWASP/www-chapter-colorado-springs/index.md

 OWASP Colorado Springs
 -----------------

-Welcome to the Home Page of the Colorado Springs Chapter of OWASP.
-We are a new chapter so we are still working on getting things organized.
-Check here for any updates on the chapter including participation and meetings!
-We are looking forward to building out a great chapter within the InfoSec community in Colorado Springs!
+Welcome to the Home Page of the Colorado Springs Chapter of OWASP!
+We are re-starting the chapter under the aegis of the chapter re-activation program.
+We are actively looking for more co-leaders, speakers, and to help decide the direction of the chapter.

 ### Where do we meet?

 At the moment, due to COVID, we don't meet physically.
 However, in the past we have met in person at SecureSet Academy.
-We will be discussing a return to this location with SecureSet over the coming months.
+We will be discussing a return to our old location with SecureSet over the coming months.

 ### Upcoming Meetings